 About the D2 steel blade

 Choosing a steel for a knife blade will almost always be a compromise.
 We’d all like a blade that stays very sharp.
-Yet the metallurgic properties that allow a blade to hold an edge well generally make them more difficult to sharpen.
+Yet the metallurgical properties that allow a blade to hold an edge well generally make it more difficult to sharpen.
 A blade that is hard and resists wear (holding an edge) resists abrasion.
 The act of sharpening a blade involves abrading away small amounts of steel to bring back that sharp edge.
 Steels that don’t hold an edge well are usually easier to touch up.
 So we must choose wisely.

 D2 is on the “holds a great edge” end of the scale.
 It’s going to take a sharp edge and hold it through some hard use.
 Touching it up when it starts to dull will take some extra work.
 In my opinion, that’s a fair tradeoff.
 A decent sharpener doesn’t have to be expensive, and it’s a good skill to have.
-I’m sure some people value ease of sharpening over edge retention, and there are steels for them.
-D2 is not one of them.

 Wiggle it

 On the long end of the button lock, the grooves have increasingly wider spacing.
 The shorter end has narrow yet even spacing between the grooves.
 They both provide great traction for firing and withdrawing the blade.
 While the blade was fully extended, there was a tiny bit of play.
 Not a big deal, but it’s there if you look for it.
-Since this was a review sample, I didn’t take it apart to inspect the inner mechanism.
-Instead, I found the lockup of the blade in the open position to be acceptably tight with no cause for concern.

 The legality of automatic knives (AKA “Switchblades”)